Arkansas 529 Plan And College Savings Options

 There are 90 colleges and universities in the State of Arkansas.

-For just tuition alone, the average undergraduate tuition for in-state residents is $4,877 for 2020.
-The cost of tuition in Arkansas has been rising at about 4% per year.
+For just tuition alone, the average undergraduate tuition for in-state residents is $4,819 for 2022.
+The cost of tuition in Arkansas has been relatively flat the last several years.

 See how this compares to the average cost of college here.
 Keep in mind the average student loan debt by graduating class here.